Hiring Manager Guide: Planning

 Identify a search committee

-It is essential to form a search committee with diverse representation, the proper training to lead an equitable search, and well-established timelines and roles.
+It is essential to form a search committee with a range of different perspectives and expertise, the proper training to lead a search, and well-established timelines and roles.
 The search committee’s role is not to hire a candidate, but to recommend who should continue in the process.
 Consider the following:

 Wake Forest University Human Resources